 How Many Technical Indicators Are There?

 There are hundreds of technical indicators.
-However, only around 20 are the most reliable.
-All of them are set in MetaTrader by default, so you don’t need to download them.
+However, only around 20 of them are the most reliable.
+All of them are set by default in MetaTrader, so you don't need to download them.

 What Are the Leading Technical Indicators?

-MACD, Moving Average, RSI, Awesome Oscillator, Ichimoku Kinko Hyo can be considered the leading indicators.
+The MACD, Moving Average, RSI, Awesome Oscillator, Ichimoku Kinko Hyo are considered to be the leading indicators.

 How Are Technical Indicators Used?

 Technical indicators are applied to the price chart to determine the trend, its strength, buy/sell signals and support/resistance levels.

 You should never combine indicators that resemble each other.
 Find ones that have the same aim but are based on different calculations.

 Technical indicators are useful if you implement them correctly.
 Nevertheless, you should keep in mind the fundamental analysis that provides additional information about market conditions.